 The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia reviewed Georgia's case study for 2020 prepared by UN Secretary-General's Independent Accountability Panel for Every Woman, Every Child, Every Adolescent (IAP).
 The study highlights the positive effects of the perinatal services regulatory process, however some issues are partially assessed and often lack the evidence The study is based on the results of the interviews with two focus groups and 16 experts (p.
 9). and officially published sources are used rarely, which gives subjectivity to the research findings and bias to the methodology.

-Unfortunately, the group of authors is not familiar in depth with the regulatory environment of the country and less informed about the ongoing reforms in the health sector and the services provided under the state health programs.

-The document incorrectly or incompletely reflects some issues, such as the volume of basic package services covered by the Universal Health Care program; Content of vertical programs (p.
+We found the document incorrectly or incompletely reflecting some issues, such as the volume of basic package services covered by the Universal Health Care program; Content of vertical programs (p.
 1); Uniformity of the legislation governing the public and private sector operating in the medical market (p.
 2), etc.

 As for the Resolution 520 of GoG, it should be noted that by the order of the Minister groups of experts (including professional associations, members of the parliament, NGOs) were established under the Universal Health Care Program effectiveness Improvement Council to provide recommendations on the amendments elaborated by the Ministry in UHC Program (pp. 5, p.
 7).

-Also, in the document is indicated that 520 resolution led to the reduction in wages for clinical practitioners and an increase of out-of-pocket payments by patients (p.
+Also, the document indicates that 520 resolution led to the reduction in wages for clinical practitioners and an increase of out-of-pocket payments by patients (p.
 5).
+It is unclear where these finding are based on.
 If such a source is known to the group of authors, please indicate.

 There are more than 20 councils, expert groups or coordination mechanisms at the Ministry, which are involved in the development of the reform at the initial stage.
 The Ministry has been repeatedly named by the Public Defender as the most open state body for providing information.
 Therefore, the assessment of the authors of the study that the Ministry is not open to experts or the non-governmental sector, to put it mildly, is not true (p.
 5).

-As for the involvement of experts (p.
-5), three working groups have been set up by the Minister's order to respond to COVID-19: public health experts, laboratory experts and the clinical team involved in the prevention, management and treatment of the novel coronavirus.
+As for the involvement of experts in planning and implementing COVID 19 response (p.
+5), three working groups have been set up by the Minister's order to respond to COVID-19.
+These groups are composed of public health experts, laboratory experts and the clinical team involved in the prevention, management and treatment of the novel coronavirus.
+The process is highly inclusive and participatory.
+Ministry also provides intensive media coverage to make the process transparent for the public.

-As for the lack of awareness of women and children, the Ministry's hotline 1505 is functioning throughout the country; Disease Control Hotline 116001; Government Hotline 111; As well as web pages, news brochures and clips, etc. where it is possible to obtain complete information (p.
+, The Ministry's hotline 1505 is functioning throughout the country; Disease Control Hotline 116001; Government Hotline 111; As well as web pages, news brochures and clips, etc. where it is possible to obtain complete information (p.
 5)

 The Ministry has approved COVID-19 laboratory diagnostics and treatment guidelines, which include algorithms for testing as well as hospitalization and treatment.
 These guidelines are based on WHO and US CDC recommendations.
 Consequently, someone’s desire to be placed in a hospital or to be tested is not sufficient unless they meet the criteria set out in the guidelines (p.
 6, p.
 7).
 As for the expansion of laboratory diagnostics of COVID-19, a total of 12 institutions (p.
 7) will diagnose laboratory molecular diagnostics.